The Best Elementary School Fundraising Ideas for Kids

 with Crowdfunding & P2P Websites

-- Classrooms have fundraising pages which include all students’ combined fundraising progress
+- Classrooms have fundraising pages that include all students’ combined fundraising progress

-- Leaderboards, fundraising thermometers and top fundraisers are tracked and displayed on your website (if desired)
+- Gamification elements such as leaderboards, fundraising thermometers, and top fundraisers are tracked and displayed on your website (if desired)

-- Student privacy features are enabled, so that last names do not show on your website and student pages are not indexed in Google
+- Student privacy features can be enabled so that last names do not show on your website and student pages are not indexed in Google

 - Off-line funds and check donations are easily tracked and entered at no cost